Facilitating with The Focused Conversation

-You can read much more about The Focused Conversation, including sample questions for a wide variety of conversions in the book The Art of The Focused Conversation by Brian Stanfield.
-The Focused Conversation was developed by the Institute of Cultural Affairs Canada.
+You can read much more about The Focused Conversation, including sample questions for a wide variety of conversions in the book The Art of The Focused Conversation by the Institute for Cultural Affairs.
 Trying to do the book justice in a short article is tough!
 I would recommend buying the book.
 The book covers preparing & leading conversations as well as dealing with typical mistakes.
-There is also a whitepaper written by Brian, which gets into more details that is free to download.
+There is also a whitepaper written by Brian Stanfield (the book editor), which gets into more details that is free to download.
 The paper starts off this excellent quote:

 “Once a society loses this capacity [to dialogue], all that is left is a cacophony of voices battling it out to see who wins and who loses.
 There is no capacity to go deeper, to find a deeper meaning that transcends individual views and self interest.
 It seems reasonable to ask whether many of our deeper problems in governing ourselves today, the so-called “gridlock” and loss of mutual respect and caring might not stem from this lost capacity to talk with one another, to think together as part of a larger community.” — Peter M. Senge, in “A New View of Institutional Leadership” in Reflections on Leadership

 You don’t have to spend an hour on each category of question, but ignoring facts to jump to a decision or devaluing reflective questions because you just want to talk about data will not necessarily get you better results.
 In fact, it may do just the opposite, especially in the longer term!
 Anytime we focus on only one category of question we tend to run into problems.

 Remember that all four categories of questions add value!